Keyboard shortcuts

 char->number

-Attemps to convert the character into a decimal digit, and returns #f on failure.
+Attemps to convert the character into an ascii decimal digit, and returns #f on failure.

 char-ci<=?